 Handling content using the management API

+Section titled What is the Management API?
 What is the Management API?

 Our Management API allows deep integration with the CMS.
 It offers a programmatic approach to creating and updating your content.